dwheelerau/easily-triggered/README.md

 When the app if finished a new window will display.
 The results will be in the same directory that contains your images, in a folder called `megadetector`.
 The images will be sorted in to animal, human, empty, and vechile.

-## Command line instructions
+## Command line instructions for windows
-These instructions are for windows users.
 GPU means much faster inference!
 The command line steps are not that difficult, so don't be affraid to give them a go.
 The following instructions are based on an example where the camera trap images are stored in a folder on the desktop called `data`.
 In reality this data can be stored anywhere, but you do